dr-mushtaq/natural-language-processing-projects-python/📚Chapter 2 Sentiment Analysis (Text Classification)/Vocabulary & Feature Extraction.md

 ### **Vocabulary**

-def:In the context of natural language processing (NLP), vocabulary refers to the set of unique words that appear in a text corpus.The vocabulary is used to represent text in a machine-readable format.
+**def:**In the context of natural language processing (NLP), vocabulary refers to the set of unique words that appear in a text corpus.The vocabulary is used to represent text in a machine-readable format.
 For example, if the vocabulary contains 10,000 words, then each text document can be represented as a vector of 10,000 numbers, where each number represents the frequency of a particular word in the document.

 The vocabulary is an important part of NLP because it allows us to represent text in a way that can be processed by computers.
 Without a vocabulary, it would be very difficult to develop NLP algorithms that can understand and process natural language.

 There are a few different ways to create a vocabulary for NLP.
-One common approach is to use a statistical method to select the most frequent words in a text corpus.
-Another approach is to use a dictionary of words that are considered to be important for a particular task.
+One common approach is to use a statistical method to select the **most frequent words** in a text corpus.
+Another approach is to use a **dictionary of words** that are considered to be important for a particular task.